Certification programs are the way of the Future.

 The next level

 The idea is when recyclers register they’ll register all their employees for one course or all three depending on their roles and responsibilities.
-The recyclers have six months to finish, and then they will do an in-house evaluation with worksheets we’ve provided.
+The recyclers have six months to finish, and then they will do an in-house evaluation with the worksheets we’ve provided.
 The final stage is an external audit to follow up and ensure employees are adhering to the standards.

 We think this is the best approach to deal with the challenges the recycling industry is facing today and will in the future.
 It would be good to see this done at a national level, which we’ve already witnessed with environmental certification.

-BC was the first province to have mandatory environmental certification, which launched in 2007.
+BC was the first province to have mandatory environmental certification, which was launched in 2007.
 The rest of Canada is following, harmonizing the standards and expectations for environmental processing nationally.

 I would like to see this certification program work at a national level as well, but provincial variance can make it difficult.
 For example, B.C. has one primary insurance provider: ICBC.
 This is an advantage that works well with our association, but it’s very different from Ontario, which will have different requirements.